Updated on July 14, 2021

 The reverse is also true.
 A deed of trust recorded before any future recorded leasehold interest takes priority over the lease.
 (Miscione v.
 Barton Development Co.
 (1997) 52 Cal.
 App.
 4th 1320, 1326.)
 This is significant because, under these facts, a lender would be able to foreclose on the property and provide any subsequent purchaser with title free and clear of the leasehold interest.
 (Aviel v.
 Ng (2008) 161 Cal.
 App.
 4th 809, 820; Hohn v.
 Riverside County Flood Control and Water Conservation Dist.
 (1964) 228 Cal.
 App.
 2d 605, 613 [“The purchaser at the trustee’s sale and the grantee in the trustee’s deed acquires title free of all rights of the trustor or anyone claiming under or through him, and his title is free of all claims subordinate to the encumbrance pursuant to which this sale was made”].)
 The foreclosure extinguishes the lease and gives the purchaser the immediate right to demand possession.
 A tenant/lessee who remains in possession after the foreclosure sale is merely a hold-over tenant (tenant at sufferance) or a mere trespasser.
 (Aviel v.
 Ng (2008) 161 Cal.
 App.
 4th 809, 820.)
 We will explore this more in our next blog.

-Our real estate attorneys at Schorr Law have a great deal of experience with real estate matters and all types of real estate disputes.
-To see if you qualify for a free 30-minute consultation, contact us today!
+Our Top real estate attorneys in Los Angeles at Schorr Law have a great deal of experience with real estate matters and all types of real estate disputes.
+To see if you qualify for a free 30-minute consultation, contact for mortgage deed disputes Los Angeles today!